cortes-gerardo/emi-api/README.md

 ## Description
 API that takes a request with loan value, interest rate and loan term and calculates the equated monthly installment

+This application is designed to run with EMI-UI, you can run it locally by following the steps in [Run](#run)

+Once the application is running you can check the live documentation here http://127.0.0.1:8080/swagger-ui/index.html

 ---

 # Local Development